Zero Deforestation

 Soy (or soya) has become an important source of nutritious protein.
 We mainly consume it via meat products (it is a common feed in mass livestock production).
 But it’s also increasingly part of plant-based diets and is used in cooking oil, biofuel and cosmetics.
 With global demand for meat still increasing, soy production has risen significantly, increasing pressure on forests and fragile ecosystems.
 We don’t want to contribute to deforestation or the loss of other valuable habitats, so we have a clear transition plan.

-To reach 100% certification across our Asda branded soy footprint, we are strengthening our Soy and Animal Feed Sourcing Standards and engaging stakeholders.
-In collaboration with our supply base, we are working towards sourcing our soya from verified deforestation and conversion free sources by no later than 2025.
+In collaboration with our supply base, we are working towards sourcing our soya from verified deforestation free sources by no later than 2025.
 We’re asking our suppliers to report on progress each year and cascade these requirements throughout their supply base.

 This isn’t something that we can solve on our own so we are working in partnership to try and address soy sustainability; we are members of the Roundtable on Responsible Soy (RTRS), which works with the industry to promote responsible soybean production.
-We are also members of the Soy Moratorium and UK Soy Roundtable .
+We are also a member of the UK Soy Roundtable .

 Timber, Paper and Pulp